 - Providing transportation

-- Offering medical assistance
+- Offering medical care assistance, including medication management

 - Performing household tasks